 Dr. Fixler is experienced in all aspects of general veterinary practice and internal medicine with a special interest in soft tissue and orthopedic surgery.
 He completed his clinical training at the University of Pennsylvania and has completed externships in orthopedic surgery and oncology at Colorado State University.
 Since 2007, Dr. Fixler has worked as a Lead Doctor in two small animal practices in Scottsdale and founded Happy Endings In-Home Pet Euthanasia in 2011.
 He resides in North Scottsdale with his wife Alicia and 5 children (3 rottweilers, and 2 small humans -- Annie, Bacchus, Cerberus, Max, and Sam respectively).

 Not all In-Home Euthanasia is the same

 At Happy Endings In-Home Euthanasia, we perform euthanasia using the absolute most humane method available.
 Dr. Fixler has studied anesthetic protocols extensively to create the most peaceful and painless euthanasia experience.
-From the first phone call and throughout the entire process, Dr. Fixler, his wife Alicia and our tech, create the most comforting experience for their pet owners in this difficult time.
+From the first phone call and throughout the entire process, Dr. Fixler, his wife Alicia, Sarah, and their technician, create the most comforting experience for their pet owners in this difficult time.
 It is for these reasons that Happy Endings In-Home Pet Euthanasia has become the most recommended service of its kind in the valley.

 How We Began

-The idea for Happy Endings In-Home Euthanasia came to me when I was a veterinary student and I had to put my beloved dog, Hades, to rest.
-He developed Osteosarcoma, an incurable form of cancer.
-After a long life of heroism, obedience, and unconditional love, he was euthanized on a cold treatment table because there was no other option available to me at the time.
+The idea for Happy Endings In-Home Euthanasia came to me when I was a veterinary student and had to put my beloved dog, Hades, to rest.
+Hades developed Osteosarcoma, an incurable form of cancer.
+After a long life of heroism, obedience, and unconditional love, he was euthanized on a cold treatment table because there was no other option available to me or him at the time.